-From the profiles we see that, nationally, the average age of lecturing staff in 2010 is 39; provincially it is 38, and in this college it is 39.
-These figures suggest an equitable distribution of younger and older staff across the system.
+From the profiles we see that the college figure, the provincial, and the national average are identical; all of them have an average age of 39.
+This average suggests an equitable distribution of younger and older staff across the system.
 Nationally, the average age of lecturing staff in 2002 was 42 (Powell & Hall, 2004).
 The average age of staff has therefore hovered around the 40-year mark over the past 8 years.
 This suggests that there has been a steady influx of new staff to replace ageing or retiring staff.